Senior Gear Editor

 The Inertia

 Electric bikes or “ebikes” have been around for years, but recently there have been some great additions to the market that result in lower cost to consumers, better range, and better features.
-Add in a fat tire, and suddenly you can go places that were otherwise out of reach.
+Add in a couple of fat tires, and suddenly you can go places that were otherwise out of reach.

-We have been testing a wide range of fat-tire electric bikes over the past few years to share our favorite models.
-From low-cost cruisers to more premium options, there will be something below that suits whoever is in the market for an adventure-ready fat-tire ebike.
-For a top-tier classic fat tire electric bike, we recommend the Rad Power Bikes Radster Trail.
+We have been testing a wide range of fat tire electric bikes over the past few years to share our favorite models.
+From low-cost cruisers to more premium options, there will be something below that suits whoever is in the market for an adventure-ready fat tire ebike.
+For a top-tier classic fat tire electric bike we recommend the Aventon Aventure 3, or the Rad Power Bikes Radster Trail for a bit more versatility.
 If you’re on a budget, take a look at the Engwe L20 2.0.

 Best Moped-Style Electric Bike: Ride1Up Revv1